 - cervical cancer

 How Do I Prepare for an Endometrial Biopsy?

-Tell your doctor if you are pregnant or if there is a chance you may be pregnant.
-Your doctor may want you to take a pregnancy test before the biopsy.
+your doctor if you’re pregnant or if there’s a chance you may be.
+Your doctor might

 What Happens During an Endometrial Biopsy?

 Before the biopsy, you’ll robe or medical gown in an exam room.